-To find the right amount of journal entry for you, start by setting goals and becoming more aware of your feelings toward the journal.
+Setting goals and becoming more aware of your feelings toward the journal can help.
 A study from Arak University of Medical Sciences found that keeping a daily diary contributed to a decrease in anxiety in women living with multiple sclerosis, and another study, through PubMed, suggests that keeping a diary can speed recovery for people with psychiatric conditions.
 When you write in a daily journal, your mental health improves, leading to improvements in your physical health.
 Work journals help you capture ideas and lessons learned (Dyson company staff keep journals of this type).
 If you want journal entries that are consistent and collectively tell a story, spontaneous journal entries that are separate and don't always pick up where they left off last time can push that goal away.
 Being realistic about the amount of time you can write in a journal each week can avoid feeling unnecessary pressure that robs you of the enjoyment of keeping a journal.
 Even if you only write a few days a week, you can benefit from the positivity it creates.
 When you write in a daily journal, you can improve your anxiety because it helps you slow down and cope with your stressors at a more manageable pace.